 One factor that may have hurt Caprica's viewing figures was that it did not have an original premise but had much in common with Terminator: The Sarah Connor Chronicles (2008-9).
 Both were about the creation of a robotic race that gains sentience and fights a war against humanity.
 Just as Caprica had Zoe, a girl in a robot body, The Sarah Connor Chronicles had Cameron, a robot in a girl's body.
 The show may well have had greater impact if it had not covered similar ground than a show broadcast a year earlier.

 Caprica was a slow burner that was taking time to gather momentum.
-Many science-fiction programmes take time to find their feet in the first series and then develop into truly excellent television, see both Star Trek: The Next Generation and Babylon 5.
+Many science-fiction programmes take time to find their feet in the first series and then develop into truly excellent television, including both Star Trek: The Next Generation and Babylon 5.
 The way that Caprica's storyline built in suspense towards the end implied that after the slow and sedate first series, the second series would have been much stronger.
 The penultimate episode had a twist that really surprises, while the finale was tense and action-packed.

 The series ended with a dramatic montage entitled 'The Shape of Things to Come', which packs more excitement into five minutes than the five episodes following the pilot.
 This showed clips of the second series' storyline; as Cylons fully infiltrate Caprica's society, Sister Willow preaches to them, encouraging rebellion.
 Both Lacy and Zoe are seen as having exciting destinies too.
 The last image the series shows are the words, 'Next Season on Caprica'.